 Do not give a ride to children whose feet cannot reach the floor of the footwell.
-Passengers should hold on firmly to the person in front of them and keep both feet in the footwell.
+The passengers should hold on firmly, either to the person in front of them or to the handgrip provided, and keep both feet on the floor of footwell.
+Never allow a passenger to ride in front of the operator.